calmlow/soa-12c-assignments-part2/collateral/lab-02.md

 * 3.1 What is the Property Alias for?
 * 3.2 To what file is the Correlation Property added to?
 * 3.3 To what file does the correlation wizard add the Property Alias information?
+* 3.4 Was the new 12c Correlation Wizard intuitive?

 ## 4 Adding the Database Adapter + Point to the new datasource